DoD-Platform-One/bbtoc/process/Package Maintenance Tracks.md

 Jan 01, 0001

 On Jan 01, 0001 MyApp will be transitioning from the Big Bang Maintained Track to the Community Maintained Track.
 Please note that this means this application will no longer get updates from the Big Bang Team.
 This will eliminate support the Big Bang team will be able to provide for this package.
 The new CODEOWNERS have been identified as @john.doe35 and @bob.smith12.
 If you would like to volunteer to be a CODEOWNER please reach out to the Big Bang team.

+A migration document will be provided to help users move from the Big Bang Maintained Track to the Community Maintained Track in the project repository.

 ---
 ```